Tal Brody: Early Israeli basketball career (1966–69)

 Brody returned to Israel in 1966 to "take up that challenge", help an entire country rather than just one team, and take one year out of his life to play for Maccabi Tel Aviv.
 He felt he could do something "special".
 Ralph Klein, Israel's most successful coach at the time, said that up until the enthusiastic Brody's arrival, Israelis had only viewed basketball as a fun game.
 But within a year, with his serious attitude and his inspirational commitment, Brody had inculcated his teammates with his view of basketball as a way of life.
 At his urging, the team doubled the number of practices it held every week.

 To capitalize on Brody's quickness and speed, his coach abandoned the team's formerly slow pace in favor of a fast-paced motion game, built around fast breaks.
 Brody was the most dominant player in Europe's second-tier competition, the FIBA European Cup Winners Cup (FIBA Saporta Cup), in the 1966–67 season.
 In 1967, he was named Israel's Sportsman of the Year.
 The team made it through the first, second, and third rounds of the league playoffs, and reached the FIBA European Cup Winners Cup Finals, finishing second in the league.

-For the first time, the Israeli Prime Minister (Levi Eshkol), the Israeli Defense Forces Chief of Staff, and Knesset members came to games.
+For the first time, the Israeli Prime Minister (Levi Eshkol), the Israel Defense Forces Chief of Staff, and Knesset members came to games.
 Demand for tickets to games in the team's 5,000-seat stadium was so high that they became exceedingly difficult to obtain.
 In his down time, Brody coached Israeli soldiers when they were off duty from guarding Israel's border against its Arab neighbors.
 The experience, and the excitement Brody generated, made a deep impression on him.
 He had a vision of what he could accomplish, and saw the positive impact on the Israeli people's morale whenever Maccabi Tel Aviv beat a team in Europe.
 As he put it: "I felt it was bigger than me, and had to be continued, because I saw what the results were."

 He had initially intended to help Israeli basketball for only one year.
 But that one year, and the excitement it generated (while at the same time, in the days preceding the June 1967 Six-Day War, Egypt and Syria were threatening to push the Israelis into the sea), pulled Brody into a second year.
 As the war was about to break out, the U.S. State Department sent him a telegram advising him to leave Israel.
 Instead of heeding the advice, he volunteered his services to lead Israeli soldiers at the Jordanian border in athletic exercises, as he stayed in Israel through the war.